Swathi (magazine)

 Swathi is an Indian Telugu-language weekly women's magazine launched in 1984.
-It is founded by Vemuri Balaram, who also edited it.
+It was founded by Vemuri Balaram, who also edited it.
 It is the largest circulated Telugu weekly magazine.
-It is published by Swathi Publications with its headquarters in Vijayawada.
+It is published by Swathi Publications which has its headquarters in Vijayawada.

 History and profile

 The magazine was launched in 1984 by Vemuri Balaram, who also edited it.
 The publisher is Swathi Publications and its headquarters is in Vijayawada.
 It is the largest circulated Telugu weekly magazine.